MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 **`[-BlobStoreCredential] <PSCredential>`**

-The PSCredential object which is used to access the SMB storage.
-If this parameter is not specified, it will use the service account which is applied to the current web application.
+The PSCredential object, which is used to access the SMB storage.
+If this parameter is not specified, it will use the service account, which is applied to the current web application.

 **`[-PoolCapacity] <Int [ValidateRange(1000, 10000)]>`**